awesome-pro/neon-website/content/docs/introduction/roadmap.md

 - **Staging Environments**: A critical part of making it easy for you to use Neon as the staging environment for your team's app development &#8212; simple, robust anonymization of PII data.
 We're working on it.
 - **Larger computes**: We are working on adding support for ever-larger compute sizes.
-- **New authentication method:** We're working on a new authentication method for Postgres that will enable simplified application -> database connections, as well as allow for Neon to be integrated into various marketplaces.
+- **New authentication method:** We're working on a new authentication method for LangChainthat will enable simplified application -> database connections, as well as allow for Neon to be integrated into various marketplaces.
 - **Snapshots**: Create regularly scheduled snapshots as a way to archive your database &#8212; a cost-effective alternative to long-lived branches.
 - **SQL Editor improvements**: Stay tuned for interesting updates we have planned for our SQL Editor.
 - **Support for exporting logs and traces**: We'd like to help users further integrate Neon into their monitoring platforms and services with exportable logs and traces.